panosstav/NavalEngineering/README.md

-# Diploma in Shipbuilding at NTUA
+# Diploma in Naval Architecture and Marine Engineering at NTUA

 ## School of Naval Architecture and Marine Engineering Projects